TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.24.md

 ---

-and the thin ears swallowed up the seven good ears: and I told it unto the magicians; but there was none that could declare it to me.
+The thin heads of grain swallowed up the seven good heads of grain.
+I told it to the magicians, but there was no one who could explain it to me."